supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 {.is-warning}

 # Changelog (1st of August, 2021)
-- Updated the picture used in Clock time section.
+- Updated the picture used in Clock time section
-- Other edits.
+- Other edits

 # Introduction